Encounter an Elephant in South East Asia

 Asian elephants have been domesticated for thousands of years and worshipped for centuries.
 In Thailand, elephants have long been associated with royalty, mounted by Kings to defend Thailand against Burmese invaders on many an occasion.
 The sacred ‘white elephant’ even appears on the flag of the Royal Thai Navy, a testament to the strongest and most revered beast of burden.
 Just a budget airfare away from Bangkok, Chiang Mai is one of the most popular places for elephant trekking.

 Elephant Sanctuaries in Chiang Mai: In the northern province of Chiang Mai, there are a handful of well-recognised and highly reputed establishments leading in this type of tourism.
 Situated on a quiet hillside, in Maetaman village, along the Maetang River not far from Chiang Mai, Thai Elephant Home is one such sanctuary.
 They work hard to protect the local environment, buying and restoring areas of jungle in their area.
-Volunteers at the Thai Elephant Home get to contribute, by planting a tree.
-Do your good deed for the day by helping to protect both these beautiful creatures AND their beautiful environment!

 Other elephant sanctuaries include: